 Old San Juan is a gem from the Spanish Empire.
 This walled city is still home to an impressive fortress and the brightly colored houses for which San Juan is known.
-If museums, lively music, trendy restaurants, and nightlife are your think, Old San Juan is where you will spend a great deal of your time.
+If museums, lively music, trendy restaurants, and nightlife are your thing, Old San Juan is where you will spend a great deal of your time.

-Vieques is one of Puerto Rico’s best kept secrets.
-A small island off the mainland of Puerto Rico, Vieques is quickly becoming a sought after travel destination for visitors from all over the world.
+Vieques is one of Puerto Rico’s best-kept secrets.
+A small island off the mainland of Puerto Rico, Vieques is quickly becoming a sought-after travel destination for visitors from all over the world.
 This little island is the home of the world’s brightest bioluminescent bay in the world.
-After sun down you can visit Puerto Mosquito and watch the water light up bright blue around your boat, oars, and anything else that dips into or shakes up the water due to the levels of Pyrodinium bahamense dinoflagellates concentrated there.
+After sundown, you can visit Puerto Mosquito and watch the water light up bright blue around your boat, oars, and anything else that dips into or shakes up the water due to the levels of Pyrodinium bahamense dinoflagellates concentrated there.
 It is one of the most unique excursions around.

 Travelers in search of everything from water sports to luxurious accommodations will find what they are looking for in Puerto Rico.
 The island’s exquisite food, pleasant people, and picturesque landscape will forever bet etched in your heart.

 Where To Stay In Puerto Rico

 Visitors to Puerto Rico stay in a wide variety of accommodations, including private rental, guesthouses, and luxurious all-inclusive hotels.
 Some of the best hotels in Puerto Rico include:

 - La Concha Resort

 - Condado Vanderbilt Hotel